rodtreweek/dotfiles/README.md

 ### Homesick

-1. Install Homeshick with `gem install homesick`
+1. Install Homesick with `gem install homesick`
 1. Clone this castle with `homesick clone rodtreweek/dotfiles`
 1. Create the symlinks with `homesick symlink dotfiles`